chemgymrl/chemgymrl/docs/custom_reaction_lesson.md

 DESIRED = 'Na'
 ```

-In this case we are letting the reaction file know what reagents we are using and the desired product so that we can
+In this case, we are letting the reaction file know what reagents we are using and the desired product so that we can
 easily track and display their concentrations.

 Now we need to establish a few arrays that we use to calculate the change in concentration.
 The first array that we
-reqire is a n_reactions x 1 array which represents the activation energy of each reaction, in this case we only have 1
+require is a n_reactions x 1 array which represents the activation energy of each reaction, in this case, we only have 1
 reaction:

 ```python
 activ_energy_arr = np.array([1.0])
 ```

-The next array relates to the calculations of the rates of reactions, for this we use the stoichiometric coeffficients
+The next array relates to the calculations of the rates of reactions, for this, we use the stoichiometric coefficients
-from the reaction in order to calculate the rates.
-Since in this reaction there is
+from the reaction to calculate the rates.
+Since in this reaction, there is

 ```python
 stoich_coeff_arr = np.array([